Bachelor of Science with Honors in Psychology, University of Maryland, May 1985.

 COMMUNITY AND PROFESSIONAL SERVICE

-Secretary, Board of Directors, Association for Scientific Advancement in Psychological Injury and Law, 2012–2017; Webmaster, 2012 to present.
+Secretary & Member of the Board of Directors; Association for Scientific Advancement in Psychological Injury and Law (ASAPIL), 2011–2017; Webmaster, 2011–present.

 JOURNAL EDITING & PEER REVIEW